 Let’s first talk about some general health benefits of spices.
 Then, we will touch on some cooking, buying and storage tips!

 All spices have compounds in them that protect us from diseases.
 Here are some general health benefits of spices:

 - Glucose-lowering effects

 - Weight maintenance (7)

 Together, spices’ benefits for health may help lower the risk of developing the following chronic diseases: cardiovascular diseases, neurodegenerative diseases, chronic inflammation, cancer , obesity, and type 2 diabetes.
 (8)

 Spices Can Help Reduce Sodium Intake

 The 2020-2025 Dietary Guidelines for Americans recommend consuming less than 2300 milligrams of sodium per day.
-That is just one teaspoon!
+That is the equivalent of just one teaspoon!
 YES, you read that correctly!

 You may not keep track of the amount of sodium you eat, but it is important to note that there are health risks of consuming too much sodium.
 A diet high in sodium can lead to high blood pressure, and high blood pressure is a major cause of cardiovascular disease.
 Reducing sodium intake can significantly reduce heart disease risk.
 (9)